Your Christmas recycling guide for a greener festive season

 Speak to our team

-Tom White Waste Accreditations
+Tom White certification logos

 Tom White Waste Ltd trading as Tom White.
 Registered in England.
 Company No. 01201361.
 Registered office Unit 13a Stonebrook Way, Longford, Coventry, West Midlands, CV6 6LN

-©2025 Tom White Waste
+©2026 Tom White Waste

 Designed by Rawww